-- Utilities are budgeted to increase 18.00% over the FY 2022 projected year-end due to rate increases and cloud technology. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 2.81% over the FY 2022 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 57.79% over the FY 2022 projected year-end due to a contract price increase and a projected ridership increase.
+- Supplies are budgeted to increase 2.35% over the FY 2023 rising costs of Fleet vehicle consumable supplies. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases. - Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 11.25% over the FY 2023 projected year-end due to increases in contractual rates and ridership. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 48.70% over the FY 2023 projected yearend due to increases in contractual rates and ridership.

-- Purchased Transportation Trolleys is budgeted to increase 7.10% over the FY 2022 projected year-end due to contractual increases. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 61.86% over the FY 2022 projected year-end due to increases in grant funding.
-This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 23.48% over the FY 2022 projected year-end due to increases in advertising and promotions.
+- Purchased Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 16.29% over the FY 2023 projected year-end due to continued increases in ridership based on current year trends. - Miscellaneous expenses are projected to decrease by 8.26% from the FY 2023 yearend projection due to an agency wide effort to reduce non-personnel budget requests.